-Withdrawals, class drops and grades of "incomplete" are considered non-completed hours when determining satisfactory progress and could affect the Minimum Completion of Hours requirement because these hours are deducted from the Maximum Hour Limit.
-Repeated courses, non-credit developmental coursework and transfer hours will be deducted from the Maximum Hour Limit.
+Withdrawals, class drops and grades of "incomplete" are considered non-completed hours when determining satisfactory progress and could affect the Minimum Completion of Hours requirement; these hours are deducted from the Maximum Hour Limit.
+Repeated courses, non-credit remedial course work and transfer hours will be deducted from the Maximum Hour Limit.